Criticisms attack our sense of self faster and harder than we imagine. All of us can be sensitive to criticism when it comes from the ‘right’ entity.

 Let Ray Bradbury, the celebrated American science-fiction author, guide you on this: “I have never listened to anyone who criticized my taste in space travel, sideshows, or gorillas.
 When this occurs, I pack up my dinosaurs and leave the room.”

 Busy now?
-Download the 1-page rule book to Become Tough To Criticize (Right-click and Save link as..)
+Download the Checklist To Become Tough To Criticize (Right-click to save link)

 Rule No. 4: Don’t Be Bullied.
 Don’t Be The Bully

 When you know the exact reason for a given criticism, you can use that to make changes.
 Otherwise, it’s bullying, not critiquing.